ghidraninja/game-and-watch-backup/README.md

 When connecting the debugger ensrue that at least SWDIO, SWDCLK and GND are connected.
 Do *not* under any circumstances connect 3.3V to the VDD connection.
 If your debug probe (for example ST-Link clones) does not have a VTREF connector, just leave VDD unconnected.
 Connecting 3.3V to VDD will likely destroy your SPI flash.

+### Supported Debuggers

+Please either use an official ST-Link (not one of the small USB stick clones) or a full-size J-Link.
+Others might work, a lot of them do not work with the 1.9V logic levels used on the Game and Watch.

+Programmers we had a lot of trouble with: J-Link EDU Mini (does not work), cheap ST-Link clones.

 ### Ubuntu setup